Xray-App/xray-code-snippets/use_cases/xray_cloud_backup_analysis/README.md

 ## How to

+Start by downloading all the files in this folder to some local directory.

 Create two zipped backups from [Xray global settings page](https://docs.getxray.app/display/XRAYCLOUD/Global+Settings%3A+Backup), one for the metadata and one for the Xray-managed attachments;

 ![image](https://github.com/Xray-App/xray-code-snippets/assets/34485244/44e8b730-bd88-4dcc-b9e7-d0d053359a96)